LLC-WebSoft/web-soft-auth/README.md

-# web-soft-auth
+# web-soft-server

-Authentication for web-soft projects.
+Server for web-soft-projects.